Me Against the Toxic Gaming World – #PoorSportsmanship

 If an offending player refuses to acknowledge that they were in the wrong and says that “it was all in the past, get over it,” or “it’s over now, it’s time to move on,” regardless of the tone used, it does not excuse that it happened at all.
 If that’s the case, it’s probably a good idea to put that player on a blacklist, for life.

-I hope this was helpful for anyone who has, or is faced with bad sportsmanship such as the ones explained in this post.
+I hope this was helpful for anyone who has, or is faced with bad sportsmanship or in toxic gaming communities such as the ones explained in this post.
 I wrote this as I realized that most of the archived posts from CEN.TAKU.ME were somewhat negative leading up to the change in writing style from my previous MMO progress blogs.
 I thought it was a little excessive until I thought about the Pros and Cons, but writing about this has actually relieved me from my past troubles, and I hope this will be a self-reminder for future situations with problem players… and even other people on the internet.
 I believe that if something bothers you, you have the right to express yourself–as long as you think about the consequences.

 Thank you for reading!
 If you liked this, please comment and give us your thoughts!